jajanaaa/Folio-landing-page/README.md

 ### Overview

-This is my first portfolio project for a fictional digital agency.
+This is my portfolio project for a fictional digital agency.
 The focus of this project was to practice responsive web design.

 I have used responsible images with different resolutions for mobile and desktop versions as well as created media queries for mobile, tablet, and desktop (mobile-first approach).